warfaj/dlr/README.md

 1. Linear regression where input & output are each a single scalar, with stochastic gradient descent (minibatches), using numpy.
 (The trickiest part of this one is implementing backprop by hand.)
 2. Same but using pytorch (torch.backward).
 Also, auto-render a plot of the results (steps of GD on x-axis, loss on y-axis).
 3. Linear regression where input is a vector.
-3. Classification where input is a vector, output is categorical (softmax & negative log likelihood loss).
+4. Classification where input is a vector, output is categorical (softmax & negative log likelihood loss).
-4. Now use a feedforward layer instead of pure linear regression.
+5. Now use N feedforward layer instead of pure linear regression (deep learning!)
-5. Now use N feedforward layers (deep learning!)
+6. Feedforward network but using torch library tools everywhere possible, like torch.nn and torch.functional

 Now move to the MNIST dataset.
 Also, start to measure & plot the test-set loss, in addition to the train set.